Today’s Scripture Lesson: Psalm 91

 Did you catch the difference?
 Did you see what Satan left out?

-For 2 of the 3 temptations, Satan introduces the temptation with “IF You are the Son of God…” In the other temptation, it wasn’t Jesus’ identity under attack, it was God’s.
+For 2 of the 3 temptations, satan introduces the temptation with “IF you are the Son of God…” In the other temptation, it wasn’t Jesus’ identity under attack, it was God’s.
 Satan attempted to entice Jesus into making satan himself the focus and object of worship.
 Satan isn’t interested in getting you to sin, he’s most interested in getting you to deny your God-given identity and/or the identity of God Almighty.
-Satan wanted to steal God’s glory because Satan is a thief.
+Satan wanted to steal God’s glory because he is a thief.

-It’s almost comical that Satan chose the 91st Psalm to tempt Jesus.
+It’s almost comical that the enemy chose the 91st Psalm to tempt Jesus.
 Verse 3 tells us that “He (God)…delivers you from the snare of the trapper.”
-Clearly, Satan is the metaphorical “trapper.”
-Jesus knew these words were left out of Satan’s quoting of Scripture.
+Clearly, satan is the metaphorical “trapper.”
+Jesus knew these words were left out of his quoting of Scripture.
 Jesus also knew this Scripture contains His heavenly Father’s promise in His own words, “Because he has loved Me, therefore I will deliver him; I will set him securely on high, because he has known My name.
 He will call upon Me, and I will answer him; I will be with him in trouble; I will rescue him and honor him.”
 (Psalm 91:14-15)